tartabit/compact-binary-protocol/protocol.md

 Notes:
 - You can extend the Telemetry packet with additional data formats by defining your own type/version that has dynamic collections of data fields available.

-### Motion Events via Telemetry

-Motion start/stop are now represented using the Telemetry (T) packet's Event field:
-- Event=1 (motion start) with a NullSensorData item if no metrics are attached.
-- Event=2 (motion stop) with a MotionSensorData item (battery, rssi, steps) when applicable.

 ## State and Flow

 On startup:
 1. Initialize and connect to network; create/activate UDP socket to the configured server.
-2. Send a Telemetry (T) packet with a new Transaction ID that includes SensorCustomerId, SensorVersions, and SensorNetworkInfo; wait for Acknowledgment (A).
+2. Send a Telemetry (T) packet with a new Transaction ID that includes DataCustomerId, DataVersions, and DataNetworkInfo; wait for Acknowledgment (A).
-3. Send Configuration (C) with current server address and intervals; wait for Acknowledgment (A).
+3. Send Telemetry (T) containing a DataKv item with current server address and intervals; wait for Acknowledgment (A).

 Operational loop:
 1. At each Publish Interval: